 Truth and facts – regardless of topic, have never been, and never will be a matter of partisan perspective, and anyone who tells you differently is a politician.
 Truth doesn’t work in reverse – it is impossible to start with a narrative, and then create facts to accommodate it, yet that’s how our terribly dysfunctional political system has worked for the past four years.
 One can only draw a perspective out of an interpretation of truth based on the facts, wherever they fall.
 Without accurate facts, narrative ends up where it is today – anything you want it to be, if you’re willing to torture truth to be what you wish it was.
 But facts don’t change just because you “believe” something different, and when genuine facts disagree with your narrative, you just look like an ass trying to wage war against it.

 Alas, politicians aren’t known for operating in truth.
 Quite the contrary, politicians are known throughout history to excel at lying.
 Were this not true, there would be little need for fact checkers in this country.
 It was quite ironic to see the people doing the fact checking getting roasted by the very reason we need fact checking in the first place.
-What hubris must be, that those who govern by our consent should be the ones to lord over their watchers.
+What hubris there must be, in those who govern by our consent to consider themselves ones to lord over the watchers.